Ibrahimm08/T-Level/README.md

 ### Visual Interface Design
  - [ ] **Wireframes Created**
    - [ ] Colour Scheme and Check with WebAIM
+     - Provide hexidecimal codes and mention the use of coloors website
    - [ ] Logo - What was used and Why chose the Design
    - [ ] NavBar and Footer
    - [ ] Individual Pages
    - [ ] Show entire wireframe
+   - [ ] Comment on wireframe design choices  (annotations)

  - [ ] **Accessibility Features Included**
    - Include alt text and labels